xd515/AWS/README.md

 ![AddTriggers](Figures/AddTriggers.png)

 4. Function code.
-Here we cold edit codes inline.
+Here we could edit codes inline.

 ![EditCodeInline](Figures/EditCodeInline.png)

  __Note__: The definition of the lambda_function should be 'lambda_handler(event, context)'.

 5. Test codes.
 Save and test codes at the meantime.